 1. Formation, differentiation and exhumation of orogenic lower crust

-The formation, differentiation and exhumation of lower continental crust remains an enigmatic area to investigate.
-My group and my collaborators are currently investigating orogenic lower crust in Phanerozoic and Precambrian orogens, trying to understand 1) how did the lower crust form, differentiate and exhume, and 2) the timescale and rate of these processes.
+The formation, differentiation, and exhumation of lower continental crust remain an enigmatic area to investigate.
+My group and my collaborators are currently investigating the orogenic lower crust in Phanerozoic and Precambrian orogens, trying to understand 1) how the lower crusts form, differentiate and exhume, and 2) the timescale and rate of these processes.

 Cao, W., Massonne, H.-J. and Liang, X., 2021.
 Partial melting due to breakdown of phengite and amphibole in retrogressed eclogite: an example from the Precambrian Algonquin terrane, western Grenville Province, Canada.
 Precambrian Research, 352, 105965.
 [LINK; PDF]